beshu-tech/readonlyrest-docs/elasticsearch.md

     alert_message:  "Dear @{acl.current_group} users, you are viewing dashboards for indices @{acl:available_groups}_logstash-*"
 ```

-The `kibana` rule gathers all ROR Kibana-related settings that it may need to provide great user experience.
-The rule consists of several sub-rules:

 `alert_message` Metadata can be used on the Kibana side to display information to the user on login to the Kibana.

 Declare custom Kibana JS file `readonlyrest_kbn.kibana_custom_js_inject_file: '/path/to/custom_kibana.js'`. it's injected at the end of the HTML Body tag of the Kibana UI frontend code.